EDemerzel/NuGetInspector/README-HowToReadInspectionReport.md

-# How to Read NuGet Inspector Console Output
+# How to Read NuGet Inspector Inspection Log

 ## 📋 Overview

-The NuGet Inspector console output provides a comprehensive analysis of your .NET solution's package dependencies.
+The NuGet Inspector inspection log provides a comprehensive analysis of your .NET solution's package dependencies.
 This guide explains how to interpret each section of the report.

 ## 🏗️ Report Structure